 Kiluron and Borivat paused for a moment, and then Kiluron nodded stiffly.
 “We’ll speak with Prime Wezzix.”
 He rose with Borivat, bowed slightly, and they left the way they had come.

 The day had become a dingy gray in the time they were within the Isle of Blood, and the air had warmed slightly, but the wind had picked up, making for an even more unpleasant ride back to Merolate.
 When they did arrive, Vere slipped away to check on his guards, and Borivat and Kiluron made their report to Prime Wezzix.

 “Unacceptable.”
 Prime Wezzix paced his way across the chamber, and turned around sharply.
 “And it doesn’t make any sense.
 What possible purpose could they have for a Temple there?
 Is this simply their way of denying our request, asking for something to which they know I will not acquiesce?”

 Borivat shook his head.
 “I don’t know.
 The negotiations seemed to be going well.
 Kiluron presented our request well, and they were receptive.
 They seemed genuinely interested in making an acquaintance with our northern visitors.”

 “There’s something else going on here,” Wezzix asserted, “but I don’t know what it is.
 There must be some other reason that they want a Temple there.
-They’ve never been dissatisfied with our position on this matter before, so long as we did not interfere with those wishing to follow their Faith.
+They’ve never been dissatisfied with our position on this matter before, or at least have been content with it, so long as we did not interfere with those wishing to follow their Faith.
 Why now?
-And why there?”
+And why there, or all places?”